Giully314/giully314.github.io/formation.markdown

 Book Calculus vol 1 by Tom M. Apostol
 Book A first course in probability by Sheldon M. Ross
 Book Information Theory A tutorial introduction by James V Stone
-Book Proofs by Jay Cummings (current)
+Book Proofs by Jay Cummings
-Book Elements of set theory by Herbert B. Enderton (current)
+Book Elements of set theory by Herbert B. Enderton
 Book A beginner's guide to mathematical logic by Raymond M. Smullyan (current)